What is Chlamydia?

 Chlamydia treatment

-The standard treatment for chlamydia is doxycycline.
-Here you take 100 mg twice daily for seven days.
+The good news is that chlamydia is highly treatable with antibiotics.
+The treatment is relatively simple and, in most cases, highly effective.
+Treatment is initiated after a positive culture, or, in case of high suspicion, sometimes without a culture.
 It is important that you complete the full course, even if your symptoms disappear earlier.
 This is the only way to be sure that all bacteria have been removed from your body.
-If you are pregnant, you will receive another treatment because doxycycline is not safe during pregnancy.
-In that case, you will receive azithromycin: you will then take 2 500 mg tablets once, i.e. 1 gram in total.
+If you are pregnant, you will receive another treatment because the standard treatment is not safe during pregnancy.

 During the treatment and the first week afterwards, it is important that you do not have sex.
 The drugs take time to work, and you can still infect your partner if you have sex again earlier.
 So wait at least seven days after you start the treatment before having sexual contact again.